Holothuroid/Covella/README.md

 ### Calendars and Eras
-Now we can turn it into a calendar.
+Now, we can turn it into a calendar.

     val simpleCalendar = Calendar(standardYear)